vnbaaij/build-2025-lab300/lab/part1-code-completion.md

      - Open GitHub Copilot Chat in the top-right corner of Visual Studio and select **Open Chat Window** or press `Ctrl+\+C` if Copilot chat isn't open.
      - Switch to **Agent** mode.
      - ![Switch to agent mode](./images/1-agent.png)]
-     - Ask the agent: `Can you implement the rest of the endpoints for the Product API and also implement the ProductService integration on the Store project?`
+     - Ask the agent: `Can you implement the rest of the endpoints for the Product API and also implement the ProductService to call these new endpoints in the Store project?`

-   The end code sould look similar to:
+   The end code in **ProductEndpoints.cs** sould look similar to:

    ```csharp
    group.MapGet("/", async (ProductDataContext db) =>